reposefulGrass/chip8-decoder/README.md

-# chip8-decoder
+# chip8-emulator
-A decoder for the Chip8 Instruction Set.

-The output is JSON containing the attributes of the decoded instructions.
+An emulator for the chip8 virtual machine.